Stewart Brand: The WELL

-In 1985, Brand and Larry Brilliant founded The WELL ("Whole Earth 'Lectronic Link"), a prototypical, wide-ranging online community for intelligent, informed participants the world over.
+In 1985, Brand and Larry Brilliant founded the WELL ("Whole Earth 'Lectronic Link"), a prototypical, wide-ranging online community for informed participants the world over.
 The WELL won the 1990 Best Online Publication Award from the Computer Press Association.
-Almost certainly the ideas behind the WELL were greatly inspired by Douglas Engelbart's work at SRI International; Brand was acknowledged by Engelbart in "The Mother of All Demos" in 1968 when the computer mouse and video conferencing were introduced.

 All Species Foundation

-In 2000, Brand helped to launch the All Species Foundation, which aimed to catalog all species of life on Earth until its closure in 2007.
+In 2000, Brand helped launch the All Species Foundation, which aimed to catalog all species of life on Earth.
+The project ceased functioning in 2007, transferring its mission to the Encyclopedia of Life.

 Global Business Network

 During 1986, Brand was a visiting scientist at the MIT Media Lab.
-Soon after, he became a private-conference organizer for such corporations as Royal Dutch/Shell, Volvo, and AT&T Corporation.
-In 1988, he became a co‑founder of the Global Business Network, which explores global futures and business strategies informed by the sorts of values and information which Brand has always found vital.
-The GBN has become involved with the evolution and application of scenario thinking, planning, and complementary strategic tools.
-For fourteen years, Brand was on the board of the Santa Fe Institute (founded in 1984), an organization devoted to "fostering a multidisciplinary scientific research community pursuing frontier science."
+Soon after, he became a private-conference organizer for such corporations as Royal Dutch Shell, Volvo, and AT&T. In 1988, he became a co‑founder of the Global Business Network, which became involved with the evolution and application of scenario thinking, planning, and complementary strategic tools.
+For fourteen years, Brand was on the board of the Santa Fe Institute (founded in 1984), an organization devoted to "fostering a multidisciplinary scientific research community pursuing frontier science".
 He has also continued to promote the preservation of tracts of wilderness.

 Whole Earth Discipline

 The Whole Earth Catalog implied an ideal of human progress that depended on decentralized, personal, and liberating technological development—so‑called "soft technology".
-However, during 2005 he criticized aspects of the international environmental ideology he had helped to develop.
-He wrote an article called "Environmental Heresies" in the May 2005 issue of the MIT Technology Review, in which he describes what he considers necessary changes to environmentalism.
-He suggested among other things that environmentalists embrace nuclear power and genetically modified organisms as technologies with more promise than risk.
+However, in 2005, Brand criticized aspects of the international environmental ideology he had helped to develop.
+He wrote an article called "Environmental Heresies" in the May 2005 issue of the MIT Technology Review, in which he described what he considered necessary changes to environmentalism.
+He suggested, among other things, that environmentalists embrace nuclear power and genetically modified organisms as technologies with more promise than risk.

-Brand later developed these ideas into a book and published the Whole Earth Discipline: An Ecopragmatist Manifesto in 2009.
+Brand later developed these ideas into a book and published Whole Earth Discipline: An Ecopragmatist Manifesto in 2009.
 The book examines how urbanization, nuclear power, genetic engineering, geoengineering, and wildlife restoration can be used as powerful tools in humanity's ongoing fight against global warming.

 In a 2019 interview, Brand described his perspective as "post-libertarian", indicating that at the time when the Whole Earth Catalog was being written, he did not fully understand the significance of the role of government in the development of technology and engineering.
-In his environmental position he self-describes as an "Eco-pragmatist".
+In his environmental position, he self-describes as an "eco-pragmatist".

 Long Now Foundation

-Brand is co‑chair and president of the board of directors of the Long Now Foundation.
-Brand chairs the foundation's Seminars About Long-term Thinking (SALT).
-This series on long-term thinking has presented a large range of different speakers including: Brian Eno, Neal Stephenson, Vernor Vinge, Philip Rosedale, Jimmy Wales, Kevin Kelly, Clay Shirky, Ray Kurzweil, Bruce Sterling, Cory Doctorow, and many others.
+Brand is co‑chair and president of the board of directors of the Long Now Foundation and chairs the foundation's Seminars About Long-term Thinking.
+This series on long-term thinking has presented a range of speakers, including Brian Eno, Neal Stephenson, Vernor Vinge, Philip Rosedale, Jimmy Wales, Kevin Kelly, Clay Shirky, Ray Kurzweil, Bruce Sterling, and Cory Doctorow.
+The Long Now Foundation has worked with Jeff Bezos to build the 10,000 Year Clock.

+Brand is the subject of the 2021 documentary film We Are As Gods.